 San Francisco, CA 94105

-If you are a resident in the EEA, Sift Science, Inc. is the controller of the personal information (i.e., personal data under European data protection legislation) collected through the Sift Services.
+If you are a resident in the EEA, UK, or Switzerland, Sift Science, Inc. is the controller of the personal information (i.e., personal data under European data protection legislation) collected through the Sift Services.

 You may contact our Data Protection Officer by emailing email@example.com or using the mailing address listed in the Contact Details section above.
 Our EU representative (for EEA, UK or Swiss data subjects) is: